 A system like this is the inverse of a traditional marketing website.
 It provides access for just a few users on the frontend and then simulates thousands on the backend to test their website.
 Read more in the case study on Verified Data I talk about Token Ring solution.
 Result was scale with only changing the protocol, not the architecture.

-This application was not designed as microservices but we did take those practices on to loosely couple the product at the service level.
+This application was not designed as Microservices but we did take those practices on to loosely couple the product at the service level.
 Making each service responsible for it's self by design made it easier for different developers to work on areas that did not overlap and so could move faster.
-The smaller pieces then could repeat patterns and learnings faster and were simpler to review.
+The smaller pieces then could repeat patterns and learning faster and were simpler to review.

 Early on we broke the worker queues out of the product to work on their own as they could be on another server.
 We noticed how much more work it put on the team to keep the two separate applications in sync without the need, so merged them again.
 Microservices tend to work better when different teams rather than single developers can be responsible to each service.
 The pattern was good to learn from though.